 Compressed Flash Fiction

-Robert sat in wet grass; his pants were soaked.
+Robert sat in the wet grass; his pants soaked up the rain.
 Above, lights flickered and buzzed.
-Empty bleachers faced each other—too close.
+Empty bleachers faced each other — too close.
 Once, they held a game.
-He took a drink from his flask.
-Robert looked up at the half moon, then at its reflection in his flask.
+He took a drink and looked up at the half moon.
+At its reflection in his flask.

 A distant hand extinguished the lights.
 Robert heard angular voices in the fading hum.
-He kept waiting and took another drink.
+He kept waiting, taking another drink.
 His eyes adjusted; the moon was enough.
 Echoes came from the goal posts.

 Two men stepped into the center circle, hollow and green.
 Green but black.
 A referee walked in and set a ball down on the spot, then stepped away.
-The field filled with figures.
+The field populated with figures.

 The referee blew his whistle.
 There was no sound.
 Robert was elated.